lsst/df-ops/docs/usdf-applications/qa/rubintv/index.rst

 ========
 ..
 Include short summary of application, service, or database

-Realtime display of images from the summit and their basic processing.
+Real-time display of images from the summit.

 ..
 Include Application Grouping, Operating Hours (24x7, PST daytime, or observing), Criticality Level, a link to the GitHub repository, and Slack channel used for support of the application.